Effortless & Delicious: Your Ultimate Guide to Instant Pot Chicken Recipes

 • Place on Trivet: To ensure even cooking, place the frozen chicken breasts or thighs on the trivet, so they are elevated from the liquid.

 • Season Generously: Because the chicken is frozen, the seasonings won’t stick as well.
-Be generous with your spices and consider adding them to the cooking liquid as well to infuse flavor.
+Be generous with your spices & consider adding them to the cooking liquid as well to infuse flavor.

 • Allow for Natural Release: When the cooking cycle is complete, let the pressure release naturally for 10 minutes.
-This is a critical step that allows the chicken to continue cooking gently and reabsorb its juices, resulting in a more tender and moist texture.
+This is a critical step that allows the chicken to continue cooking gently & reabsorb its juices, resulting in a more tender & moist texture.
 After 10 minutes, you can do a quick release to vent any remaining pressure.

 Common Mistakes to Avoid When Cooking Frozen Chicken: